afiniel/openxdagpool-scripts/README.md

 8. `git clone https://github.com/XDagger/xdag.git xdag1`
 9. `git clone https://github.com/XDagger/xdag.git xdag2` (TWO separate working copies are necessary for proper pool operation)
 9. `echo -n 1 > ~/CURRENT_XDAG`
+10. go to checked out `scripts` directory and `cp CONFIG.sh.EXAMPLE CONFIG.sh`.
+Edit the file and set appropriate values.
-10. go to `shell_templates` directory in this repository, and COPY all files to both `xdag1/client` and `xdag2/client`.
+11. go to `shell_templates` directory in this repository, and COPY all files to both `xdag1/client` and `xdag2/client`.
 Edit the `xdag_run.sh` file in both folders with *your* pool settings.
 Edit the
 `xdag_pool_forward_enable.sh` and `xdag_pool_forward_disable.sh` scripts in both folders with your WAN IP and miners port.
-11. `ln -s /home/pool/storage /home/pool/xdag1/client/storage`
+12. `ln -s /home/pool/storage /home/pool/xdag1/client/storage`
-12. `ln -s /home/pool/storage /home/pool/xdag2/client/storage`
+13. `ln -s /home/pool/storage /home/pool/xdag2/client/storage`
-12. make sure `/var/www/pool` exists and is owned by `pool`
+14. make sure `/var/www/pool` exists and is owned by `pool`
-14. make sure a new php7.0-fpm pool is running as user `pool`
+15. make sure a new php7.0-fpm pool is running as user `pool`
-15. make sure nginx config allows execution of `php` files
+16. make sure nginx config allows execution of `php` files
-16. copy `engine/config.php.EXAMPLE` to `engine/config.php`, read the file and set appropriate values.
+17. copy `engine/config.php.EXAMPLE` to `engine/config.php`, read the file and set appropriate values.
 Configure the mysql server and create a database according to comments.
 Create one database table given in `engine/db_schema.sql`

 Once this is done, compile both xdag1 and xdag2 using `make` in the `client` folder.
 Compile as user `pool`.
 Execute xdag1 by running `./xdag_run.sh` in `client` folder.